Livable Garden Centre | Livable Basics

 These clever plants use tendrils, aerial roots, or twining stems to climb up supports.
 Perfect for covering fences or adding height to small spaces.

-Plants suited to seaside conditions - they can handle salt spray, sandy soil, and wind.
-Tougher than they often look.
+Plants suited to seaside conditions — able to handle salt spray, sandy soils, humidity, and coastal winds better than many other garden plants.

 Colourful